nodejh/hugo-theme-mini/README.md

 # Cactus Plus

 [English Documention](https://github.com/nodejh/hugo-theme-cactus-plus/blob/master/README.md) | [中文文档](https://github.com/nodejh/hugo-theme-cactus-plus/blob/master/README_zh-cn.md)

 Cactus Plus is a minimalistic theme for bloggers based on the theme named [Cactus](https://github.com/digitalcraftsman/hugo-cactus-theme).
-Noteworthy features of this Hugo theme are the integration of a comment-system powered by [Disqus](https://disqus.com/) and [Duoshuo](http://duoshuo.com/), a customizable about page, a simple tags page and a minimalistic archives page, support for RSS feeds, syntax highlighting for source code and sharing options for blog posts.
+Noteworthy features of this Hugo theme are the integration of a comment-system powered by [Disqus](https://disqus.com/) and [Duoshuo](http://duoshuo.com/), a customizable about page, a simple tags page and a minimalistic archives page, support for RSS feeds, syntax highlighting for source code and site analytics.

 ## Screenshot